-Medical Microbiology, Public Health Ontario Laboratory
+Microbiology and Laboratory Science, Public Health Ontario Laboratory

 "PHO enables an incredible breadth of scientific inquiry and collaboration with colleagues, motivated by challenges faced by our public health partners.
 The ability to investigate the microbiological, clinical and public health dimensions of sexually transmitted infections and foodborne outbreaks and to develop knowledge and tools to enhance our provincial capacity establishes a firm foundation for our role as an internationally recognized institution of public health research."

 - food- and water-borne infections

 Clinical Consultant, Departments of Infectious Diseases and Microbiology, Sunnybrook Health Sciences Centre